Holiday Lights on the Main Line and Beyond

 1661 Harding Blvd., Norristown

 Millions of lights illuminate the zoo, including animated installations, interactive elements, and themed attractions.
-Follow the lighted path to visit Disco Ball Way and Candy Cane Lane, and stop by Santa’s Workshop for photos—you may even see some live reindeer!
-Be sure to visit Bubby’s Dessert Party and enjoy seasonal treats with Bubby the Bison.
+Take a stroll through Snowflake Central, be dazzled by Rainbow Runway, and marvel at the custom decorations in the Wonder Way Christmas Tree exhibit.
+And of course, stop by Santa’s Workshop for photos—you may even see some live reindeer!
 Tickets are available online.

 Longwood Gardens, 1001 Longwood Rd., Kennett Square